Relations

 can be computed from the value of an existing column.
 Note that the value of the

-new column is assigned the name VAT
+new column is assigned the name VAT.

-join
+join transform

-transform also adds columns to the relation by combining the rows
+The join transform also adds columns to the relation by combining the rows

 from two relations “side by side”.
 To determine which rows from each relation

-has match criteria, written in ( ... )
+should be joined, join has match criteria, written in ( ... ).

 from invoices